kindsoldier/cjsn/README.md

 # cjsn

-micro project for json de/serialization in C (back to 2002)
+Micro project for json de/serialization in C (back to 2007).
+In progress.